 In 1994, an RI was performed.
 The main objective of the RI was to investigate the nature and extent of environmental contamination from historical releases at the AOC in order to determine whether any remedial action was necessary to prevent potential threats to human health and the environment.
-The RI included a geophysical survey consisting of a magnetometry survey and ground-penetrating radar (GPR) survey; a passive soil gas survey; the installation and sampling of six groundwater monitoring wells; and sampling and analysis of surface water, sediment, and surface soil.
+The RI included a geophysical survey consisting of a magnetometry survey and ground-penetrating radar (GPR) survey; a passive soil gas survey; sampling and analysis of surface soil, surface water, and sediment; the installation of four additional monitoring wells and the replacement of two existing wells; and the collection and analysis of groundwater samples.

 Geophysical Surveys.
-The geophysical survey results indicated the presence of several buried metallic objects in the southern portion of the Landfill.
+The geophysical survey results indicated the presence of four major trenches and several small, discrete anomalous areas.